 The Garden of Happiness, Yu Garden is a wonderful Chinese garden located beside the City God Temple in the northeast of the Old City of Shanghai.
 Though building the garden started in 1559, construction wasn’t completed until 1577.
 The garden was first open to the public in 1780.

 In the following decades, the garden suffered damage several times during the 19th century because of wars and rebellions.
 Eventually, the garden underwent massive restoration works from 1956 to 1961 after which it was opened, again, to the public.
-The garden is divided into six main area: Sansui Hall, Wanhua Chamber, Dianchun Hall, Huijing Hall, Yuhua Hall and the Inner Garden.
+The garden is divided into six main areas: Sansui Hall, Wanhua Chamber, Dianchun Hall, Huijing Hall, Yuhua Hall and the Inner Garden.

-Japan is an Eastern-Asian-island country that consists of 6852 islands.
+Japan is an Eastern-Asian island country that consists of 6852 islands.
 Japan is part of the Ring of Fire and about three-fourths of it is mountains.
 Even though the first human existence in Japan goes back to the Upper Paleolithic period (30,000 BC), the first written mention of it goes back to the 2nd century AD.
-The different aspects of Japanese culture are famous around the world, most prominently the Manga and Anime.
+The different aspects of Japanese culture are famous around the world, most prominently Manga and Anime.
 The capital of Japan is Tokyo.

 What Not to Miss in Japan